 We bought Carnacalla Cottage Sennen, thanks to Lady Luck.
 We were driving past, and there was a man in a suit standing outside, so we stopped and asked him if we could look around.
 The appointment that he was waiting for had stood him up.
 Lucky us.

-We'd lived in Cornwall part-time for almost 10 years.
-We used to rent a fisherman's cottage further up the coast, looking to buy, but it became too expensive for us and really busy.
-Ben and I both love the sea, we swim and surf.
+We'd lived in Cornwall part-time for almost ten years.
+We used to rent a fisherman's cottage further up the coast, looking to buy it, but it became too expensive for us and really busy.
+Ben and I both love the sea.
+We swim and surf.
 This led us to explore Cornwall's North Coast.

 Sennen is the most westerly village in the UK.
 It's the toe of England: like an island with a vast reflective body of water that shines light all around it.
 It's also up quite high, so it feels like another world of sky, sea and sunsets.
-You can probably tell that I'm enchanted by the place.
+You can probably tell that the place enchants me.

-Carnacalla is a traditional Cornish cottage, built in the 1800's, and was formerly owned by the National Trust.
-Once a doctor's surgery, once a tearoom, it was a tip when we bought it and we no idea how much work it needed.
+Carnacalla is a traditional Cornish cottage, built in the 1800s, and was formerly owned by the National Trust.
+Once a doctor's surgery, once a tearoom, it was a tip when we bought it, and we had no idea how much work it needed.
 Sometimes being naive is a blessing.

 (photographs of the cottage before Ben & Polly worked their magic)

 The garden is a particular passion of mine.
-Since the house is white with bright blue windows and a granite shingle front garden it's like a reverse of Derek Jarman's house and garden in Dungeness.
+Since the house is white with bright blue windows and a granite shingle front garden, it's like a reverse of Derek Jarman's house and garden in Dungeness.
 I took a lot of inspiration from his shingle garden and looked at Mediterranean plants, things that survive in harsh climates.
-The echium is my absolute favourite, it's like a giant tropical sage flower, 1-6 meters tall, the foliage is beautiful and it rises up out of the ground in defiance.
+The echium is my absolute favourite; it's like a giant tropical sage flower, 1-6 meters tall, the foliage is beautiful, and it rises out of the ground in defiance.